Jason Colavito: Biography

 Stephen Winick and Firas Al-Atraqchi in The Huffington Post opinion pieces, and other publications, as well as on the History Channel.

 In 2005, Colavito authored The Cult of Alien Gods: H. P. Lovecraft and Extraterrestrial Pop Culture, published by Prometheus Books.
 In the book, Colavito explores the influences of H. P. Lovecraft's Cthulhu Mythos on the popular works of Erich von Däniken (author of Chariots of the Gods?) and Graham Hancock, as well as its overall influence on "extraterrestrial pop culture".

 In 2008 Colavito's The Science of Horror, the Horror of Science was published.
 The book examined the history and science of the horror genre with a particular focus on providing a broad overview and introduction to the subject.
-A reviewer in the Journal of the Fantastic in the Arts concluded "Academia aside, this is among the finest introductions to the horror genre I have read." and commends his epistemological approach to analyzing the genre.
+A reviewer in the Journal of the Fantastic in the Arts concluded "Academia aside, this is among the finest introductions to the horror genre I have read," and commends his epistemological approach to analyzing the genre.

 In 2018 the SPLC referred to Colavito as an independent scholar with an expertise in the convergence of fringe theories with contemporary politics.

 In 2021, Colavito published articles regarding UFOs in Slate and The New Republic.
 He was also interviewed for an article in Slate about the links between ancient aliens conspiracies and contemporary right-wing conspiracies like QAnon.

-Publishing

-According to his website, Colavito offers out-of-print works about alternative history, the occult, and speculative fiction through his print on demand business JasonColavito.com Books.